l3xq/DevDocs/Win-to-Ubuntu-local-server.md

 And if you are experienced - why are you reading this?
-In my case I had no use for /home, so I've placed partitioned it with following scheme: most in /var and /usr, with bit of swap and root
+In my case I had no use for /home, so I've placed partitioned it with following scheme:
+TODO scheme -> most in /var and /usr, with bit of swap and root

 4. I suggest that you install security update automatically.
 5. Considering that this was my first headless installation of headless Ubuntu, I had new clue what I actually needed preinstalled, so I've choosen everything.
 Everything that follows after is waiting time for download, and voala!